How to experience your best fundraising results this fall.

 - 2020 Registration 32% 2020 Internet Sales $10,947.00

-The key to growing your sale online is promotion and awareness.
-The first step is to educate the sponsor, and the second is for the sponsor to inform their group.
+If you want to know how to do fundraisers online, the key is promotion and awareness.
+The first step is to educate the sponsor, and the second is for the sponsor to reach their group.
 Here are some tips:

 - Keep reminding sellers to register throughout the sale.
-Here are some common methods:
+Here are some standard methods:

 - Make morning announcements.